Jezreel Valley: Ottoman period

 During the early Ottoman period, the Jezreel Valley was the core territory of the Turabay Emirate (1517–1683).
 The Valley's capital was initially at Lajjun, the center of an eponymous sanjak and one of Palestine's provincial capitals during the 16th century.
 Around 1600, the seat of the Turabays moved to Jenin.
 In the early 16th-century Ottoman tax records, the Valley contained 38 villages, as well as 74 uninhabited mazra'a's, a reflection of the Valley's decline during the late Mamluk period.
 The Turabays were entrusted with securing the region and restoring its prosperity.
-After the fall of the Turabay Emirate, the Valley became contested space between the rulers of Acre and Nablus until taken over by Zahir al-Umar during the 1760s.
+After the fall of the Turabay Emirate, the Valley became contested space between the rulers of Acre and Nablus until taken over by Daher al-Umar during the 1760s.

 In the late Ottoman era, the outskirts of the Jezreel Valley, within both the Nazareth and Shefa-'Amr nahiyas, had sparse populations.
 Malaria was widespread, particularly in the plains, notably in the vicinity of the Kishon River and its tributaries.
 This disease drove away many locals, allowing Bedouins to fill the void.
 In drought years, Bedouins from the ghor even encroached into lands cultivated by the fellahin, covering the area with their tents.
 The "permanent" nomads, Bedouins of Turkmen descent, resided in the Jezreel Valley during summer and autumn, then wintered between the Sharon region and the Valley, moving through the Manasseh Hills.'

+In 1858, Josias Leslie Porter summarized the appearance of the valley in the following words: "Two things strike us forcibly when looking over the plain of Esdraelon.
+First, its wonderful richness, ..., second, its desolation. if we except its eastern branches there is not a single inhabited village on its whole surface, and not more than one-tenth of its soil is cultivated.
+It is home to the wandering Bedawy...
+It has always been insecure."
 Laurence Oliphant, who visited the Akko Sanjak valley area in 1887, then a subprovince of the Beirut vilayet, wrote that the Valley of Esdraelon (Jezreel) was "a huge green lake of waving wheat, with its village-crowned mounds rising from it like islands; and it presents one of the most striking pictures of luxuriant fertility which it is possible to conceive."
 In the early 1900, the Ottomans constructed the Jezreel Valley railway which ran along the entire length of the valley.